curtmack/word-cl/README.md

 `/usr/share/dict/words` file on Unix-like systems is far too verbose for an enjoyable word game.)
-That file can be found at [dolph/dictionary](https://github.com/dolph/dictionary/), but unfortunately it's not licensed, so I can't use it
+That file can be found at [dolph/dictionary](https://github.com/dolph/dictionary/), but unfortunately it's not licensed, so I can't include it here.

 ## Compatibility Notes